The ultimate measuring instrument for any application: Few measuring instruments are as versatile as a thermal imaging camera.

 Our products have a simple, intuitive interface, making them easy to use.
 They are operated via a highly sensitive touchscreen or an ergonomic joystick, providing precise and convenient control.

-Thermal imagers are measuring instruments that allow you to visualize temperatures without physically touching the object.
+Thermal imaging cameras are measuring instruments that allow you to visualise temperatures without physically touching the object.

-Thermal imagers, also known as thermographic cameras or thermal cameras, detect the infrared (IR) radiation emitted by an object and visualize it in real time as a thermogram.
+Thermal imaging camera, also known as thermographic cameras or thermal cameras, detect the infrared (IR) radiation emitted by an object and visualise it in real time as a thermogram.
 This radiation is a form of electromagnetic wave and is invisible to the human eye.

-As a result, thermal imagers provide an efficient, non-contact method of visualizing and analyzing temperature distributions and varying levels of heat.
+As a result, thermal imaging cameras provide an efficient, non-contact method of visualising and analysing temperature distributions and varying levels of heat.
 The technical term for this process is thermography.